wezard-it/fastify-svc-boilerplate/readme.md

 -   `typecheck`: Runs the TypeScript compiler to check types without generating JavaScript files.
 -   `commit`: Facilitates conventional commits using the interactive `git-cz` CLI tool.
 -   `prepare`: Sets up Husky for managing Git hooks.
+-   `test`: Runs tests using Jest in isolated environments.
+-   `plugin:generate`: Executes a custom js script (`wezard-scripts/plugin-generator/index.js`) to generate boilerplate code for new plugins, including necessary files and directories based on a template.
+It requires the plugin name as second paramater (e.g., user) and generates files and folders in the `src/plugins` directory.
--   `schema`: Executes a custom script (`schemaGenerator.js`) to generate schema-related artifacts.
+-   `schema:generate`: Executes a custom script (`wezard-scripts/schema-generator/index.js`) to generate schema-related artifacts.
 It generates a TypeScript schema from `.types.ts` files in the `src` directory using `typescript-json-schema`, outputting to `_schema.ts`.
 This final file can be used for validation in `.routes.ts` files.
--   `test`: Runs tests using Jest in isolated environments.
--   `plugin`: Executes a custom shell script (`plugin-generator.sh`) to generate boilerplate code for new plugins, including necessary files and directories based on a template.
-It requires the plugin name as input (e.g., user) and generates files and folders in the `src/plugins` directory.
+-   `prisma:generate`: generate Prisma types

 ## Plugin Structure